shiroishimatora/shiroishimatora.github.io/docs/_posts/2023-06-25-floppy-disk-labels.md

 ## The First Era: Picasso logo (1984-1985)
 ![System 1 label][image-3]

 Apple used this style of label for disks that came bundled with Macintosh 128K and 512K.
 As far as I can tell, this style was used through System 2.0 in 1985.
+These were perhaps the most tedious to recreate.

 Now that I have a template, I can start creating reproduction floppy disk labels.
 The first label I made was for a Macintosh System Disk, the kind that uses the Picasso-style Mac logo.
 I found a few eBay listings for disks in this style and used them as a reference.
 The first step was to change the spine and rear fill color to red.
 I then added the copyright text and part number text in white Helvetica and placed them in rough approximation to how they appear on the original label.
 Text in the spine and rear areas must be rotated 180 degrees so that it appears correctly when the label is printed and applied to the disk.
 Early Mac disks did have text in the spine area, but I can't find a clear reference picture, so I left it out.